yangzhangs/docker_related_papers/README.md

 A list of of academic papers related to Docker containers & Docker Hub

 ## 2018
+* Santoro, Corrado, Fabrizio Messina, Fabio D'Urso, and Federico Fausto Santoro.
+Wale: A Dockerfile-Based Approach to Deduplicate Shared Libraries in Docker Containers.
+In DASC/PiCom/DataCom/CyberSciTech.
+IEEE, 2018.

-* Zhang, Y., Vasilescu, B., Wang, H. and Filkov, V., 2018.
+* Zhang, Y., Vasilescu, B., Wang, H. and Filkov, V..
 One Size Does Not Fit All: An Empirical Study of Containerized Continuous Deployment Workflows.
 In ESEC/FSE.
+ACM, 2018.

 * Zhang, Y., Yin, G., Wang, T., Yu, Y. and Wang, H..
 An Insight Into the Impact of Dockerfile Evolutionary Trajectories on Quality and Latency.
-In 2018 IEEE 42nd Annual Computer Software and Applications Conference (COMPSAC)
+In COMPSAC.
+IEEE, 2018.

+* Zhang, Y., Wang, H. and Filkov, V. A clustering-based approach for mining dockerfile evolutionary trajectories.
+SCIS Journal.
+2018.

 * Schermann, G., Zumberi, S. and Cito, J. Structured Information on State and Evolution of Dockerfiles on GitHub.

 * Xu, T. and Marinov, D. Mining container image repositories for software configuration and beyond.
-In Proceedings of the 40th International Conference on Software Engineering: New Ideas and Emerging Results.
+In ICSE-NIER.
+2018.

 * Hassan, F., Rodriguez, R. and Wang, X. RUDSEA: recommending updates of Dockerfiles via software environment analysis.
-In Proceedings of the 33rd ACM/IEEE International Conference on Automated Software Engineering.
+In ASE.
+2018.

 * Yin, K., Zhou, J., Chen, W., Wu, G., Zhu, J. and Wei, J. D-Tagger: A Tag Recommendation Approach for Docker Repositories.
-In Proceedings of the Tenth Asia-Pacific Symposium on Internetware.
+In Internetware.
+2018.

 ## 2017
 * Cito, J., Schermann, G., Wittern, J.E., Leitner, P., Zumberi, S. and Gall, H.C.
 An empirical analysis of the Docker container ecosystem on GitHub.
-In 2017 IEEE/ACM 14th International Conference on Mining Software Repositories (MSR).
+In MSR.
+2018.